-- 7.6.4 All time worked on any of the aforesaid holidays outside the employee's ordinary starting and ceasing times for the day of the week on which such holiday falls shall be paid for at double the rate prescribed for such time when worked outside such ordinary starting and ceasing times on an ordinary working day. - 7.6.5 Casual employees shall be paid when working on a public holiday at an hourly rate of 2 and one-half times the ordinary hourly rate applicable to a permanent employee of the same classification in the same location, with a minimum engagement of 4 hours.
+Provided that all time worked on any of the aforesaid holidays outside the employee's ordinary starting and ceasing times for the day of the week on which such holiday falls shall be paid for at double the rate prescribed for such time when worked outside such ordinary starting and ceasing times on an ordinary working day.

-7.6.6 Holidays on rostered days off

-Should any of the public holidays mentioned in clause 7.6.1 fall on a day on which an employee is rostered off duty, such employee shall, in lieu of such holiday, be entitled to either the payment of an extra day's pay or an alternative day off or the addition to an extra day to the employee's annual leave entitlement.

-7.6.7 Stand down
+Casual Employees shall be paid when working on a statutory holiday at an hourly rate of 2 and a-half times the ordinary hourly rate applicable to a full-time employee of the same classification in the same location, with a minimum engagement of 4 hours.

-Any and every employee who, having been dismissed or stood down by the employer during the month of December in any year, shall be re-employed by the employer at any time before the end of the month of January in the next succeeding year, shall, if that employee shall have been employed by that employer for a continuous period of 2 weeks or longer immediately prior to being so dismissed or stood down, be entitled to be paid and shall be paid by the employer (at the ordinary rate payable to that employee when so dismissed or stood down) for any one or more of the following holidays, namely, Christmas Day, Boxing Day, and the first day of January occurring during the period on and from the date of dismissal or standing down to and including the date of re-employment as aforesaid.
+- 7.6.2 Holidays on Rostered Days Off Should any of the statutory holidays mentioned in clause 7.6.1 fall on a day on which an employee is rostered off duty, such employee is, in lieu of such holiday, entitled to either the payment of an extra day's pay or an alternative day off or the addition of an extra day to the employee's annual leave entitlement. - 7.6.3 Any and every employee other than a Casual Employee who, having been dismissed or stood down by the Employer during the month of December in any year, and re-employed by the Employer at any time before the end of the month of January in the next succeeding year, is, if that employee shall have been employed by that Employer for a continuous period of 2 weeks or longer immediately prior to being so dismissed or stood down, entitled to be paid and shall be paid by the Employer (at the ordinary rate payable to that employee when so dismissed or stood down) for any one or more of the following holidays, namely, Christmas Day, Boxing Day, and the first day of January occurring during the period on and from the date of dismissal or standing down to and including the date of re-employment. - 7.6.4 Employees other than Casual Employees who do not work Monday to Friday of each week: